 The group released a few singles on Tellé, then signed up to the big beat label Wall of Sound.
 The Röyksopp debut was 2001's Eple single; both "Eple" and another track ("Poor Leno") earned slots on over a dozen chillout compilations that year or the next.
 Their first full-length, Melody A.M., appeared in late 2001.
 After spending a few years performing live and remixing artists including Beck and Annie, Röyksopp returned with new material in 2005; the single Only This Moment heralded the summer release of the duo's second album, The Understanding, which featured more traditionally structured songs than their earlier work.

 The live EP Röyksopp's Night Out appeared a year later, and the third album -- Junior, their most upbeat set -- came in March 2009.
 It was followed, appropriately, by Senior, a relatively sedate album of all instrumentals released in 2010 that became the duo's fourth consecutive number one album in their homeland.
 Late in 2013, they resurfaced with the single Running to the Sea, a collaboration with Susanne Sundfør.
-The following May, their collaboration with Robyn, Do It Again, balanced the duo's lush, introspective sound with her commanding vocals. ~ John Bush, Rovi
+The following May, their collaboration with Robyn, Do It Again, balanced the duo's lush, introspective sound with her commanding vocals.
+In September 2014 the duo advertised the forthcoming release of their fifth album, The Inevitable End, which they announced would be their last release "in the traditional album format."
+A darker, more high-energy affair than before, it was slated for release in November of that year. ~ John Bush, Rovi